Willibald Stejskal: International

 He made his debut for Austria in June 1918 friendly match at home against Hungary, his sole international game.

 Managerial career

-He coached Modena, Slavia Sofia, FC Metz, Vigor Hamme, Gent, Cercle Brugge and from March 1953 Ajax.
+He coached Modena, Slavia Sofia, Polonia Warsaw, FC Metz, Vigor Hamme, Gent, Cercle Brugge and from March 1953 Ajax.

 Personal life

 Willy was born in Vienna, the son of Marie Cerny and Adelbert Stejskal.

 He was married to Adriene D'Hont.